Carers' Guide to Attendance Allowance

 If the person we care for goes into hospital, then Attendance Allowance stops after four weeks.

-If the person we care for has died, please accept our condolences.
-You may like to read about support when the person we care for dies.
+If the person we care for has recently passed away, please accept our condolences.
+With the wisdom of other carers, we've created a guide, pulling together resources on what support is available when the person we care for dies.

 Attendance Allowance phone number